k61b/logswise-cli/README.md

 ## Available Commands

-The CLI has a simple command structure with these actual commands:
+The CLI has a simple command structure focused on setup and interactive use:

 ```sh
 # Setup and configuration